zcc861007/CourseProject/README.md

 ### Text Collection

-For the PubMed database, I collected 2451 abstracts of publications in the recent year (from Nov 2021 to Nov 2022) using a single keyword of “thrombectomy”.
+From the PubMed database, I collected 2451 abstracts of publications in the recent year (from Nov 2021 to Nov 2022) using a single keyword of “thrombectomy”.
 I randomly chose 100 abstracts, and segmented each abstract into sentences.
 Then, I filtered sentences that include numerals, resulting in 521 sentences.
 Further, each sentence was segmented into a list of words (unigram word-based learning)

 ### Text Annotation